subvertnormality/mosaic/README.md

 ### Trig Locks

-Values of the params and many functions on the grid can be locked to steps using the channel and global scale pages.
-The locked value is applied for the duration of the step.
-Trig params, the current scale, and octave setting can be locked to a step on the channel page.
+Param values and many grid functions can be locked to steps on the channel and global scale pages.
+A locked value is then applied for the duration of the step.
+Trig params, scales, and octave settings can be locked to a step on the channel page.
 Global scale and transpose settings can be locked to a step using the global scale page.

 To set a trig lock, hold down the desired step on the sequencer and modify the value to be locked.

 To clear a param trig lock, select the param on the norns screen, hold the step, then press K3.
 To clear a grid trig lock, hold the desired step and press the currently locked value.
 To clear all trig locks from a step, hold the step and press K2.

 ## Pages